ilcheung/SI-106/SI Problem set 10-Airport data.md

 #    method flickr.photos.getInfo (this is like the default method used in flickrREST: flickr.photos.search)
 #    -- the method describes the place to go to get the data within the flickr service
 #    See documentation at https://www.flickr.com/services/api/flickr.photos.getInfo.html
+# Once you are done, try pretty prining the id of the first photo.
+This will help you for the next part of the question.

 # 5) Extract the tags used on each photo, and accumulate frequencies
 #    with which each tag occurs across all those photos you found when you searched.